Biohydrometallurgy of Chalcopyrite

 Guanzhou Qiu

-Prof. Guanzhou Qiu (1949.
-02-), Scientist of Mineral Engineering, born in Guangdong Province of China.
+Prof. Guanzhou Qiu, Scientist of Mineral Engineering, born in Guangdong Province of China.
 Prof. Qiu obtained his PhD degree in September of 1987 and has ever served as the vice president of Central South University for about 20 years.
 He was selected as the Academician of the Chinese Academy of Engineering (CAE) in 2011.
 Prof. Qiu mainly focus on the research of efficient and clean utilization of mineral resources.
-Prof. Qiu has about 100 publications (41 h-index) and 5 monographs, he has achieved 4 National Science and Technology Awards and 2 Ten Major Scientific and Technological Progress of China's Colleges and Universities.
-Prof. Qiu has conducted many key scientific projects, including 2 “973 Program” and “863 Program”.
+Prof. Qiu has more than 200 publications and five monographs, he has achieved four National Science and Technology Awards and two Ten Major Scientific and Technological Progress of China's Colleges and Universities.
+Prof. Qiu has conducted many key scientific projects, including two “973 Program” and “863 Program”.
 Prof. Qiu is the vice chairman of International Society for Biohydrometallurgy and was the chairman of 19th International Biohydrometallurgy Symposium (IBS).